Cking351/Data-Structures/Data_Structures_Questions.md

 10. What is the runtime complexity of `DoublyLinkedList.delete`?

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?
+    - splice has a worst case of O(n) linear as it may need to copy over elements.

 ## Binary Search Tree